ysongcn/ysongtest/README.md

 `mvn heroku:deploy`

-NOTICE: Use `java -cp "./target/classes:./target/dependency/*"  com.test.ysong.Application` as main command to ensure ebean find the models from class, if without models jar file set.
+NOTICE: Use `java -cp "./target/classes:./target/dependency/*"  com.test.ysong.Application` as main command to ensure ebean find the models from class files, if without models jar file set.

 if you have a `add-on available` account, you should add a scheduler to prevent the web into idle state -- that cause the java process restart.